Job Descriptions & Pay

 20. Remains current on job-specific knowledge, skills and abilities to expand knowledge of application development, programming languages, hardware and software; and applies appropriate knowledge and skills to assignments.

 21. Responds to 24-hour calls for assistance to provide emergency technical support to return programs and systems to operational mode during off-duty hours.

 |Knowledge, Skills, & Abilities Required:||Knowledge of:

-1. software develpment life cycle and development methodologies.
+1. software development life cycle and development methodologies.

 2. the principles and techniques of computer system analysis and design.